cathyxdo/weigh_my_pack/README.md

 - Drag and Drop items to move in the list
 - Duplicate Lists
 - Mark items as consummable (i.e. many backpackers like to track their food weight, but don't consider it in the overall pack weight)
-- Colors of the Graph
+- Change Colors in the Graph

 ## Contributing